faizaslam11/faizaslam11/README.md

 - 🔭 I’m currently working on python, JS and there Frameworks
 - 🌱 I’m currently learning OpenCV, Loves Frontend
 - 👯 I’m looking to collaborate on Websites and designing repos.
-- 🤔 I’m looking for help with Java
+- 🤔 I’m looking for help in Vue.js
 - 💬 Ask me about anything you don't get on Google.
 - 📫 How to reach me: Insta . itz_faiz_aslam, Discord . bigbash#0998
 - 😄 Pronouns: He/His